-Daniel A. Pelak has served as Chairman of the Board and Chairman of the Compliance Committee since 2010.
+Daniel A. Pelak, has served as Chairman of the Board since 2010 and is also Chairman of the Compliance Committee and a member of our Nominating and Corporate Governance Committee and our Compensation Committee.
 Mr. Pelak has over 30 years of experience as a senior executive in the medical technology industry.
-He has served as a Senior Industry Executive with WCAS focusing on healthcare investments since November 2008.
+He has served as a Senior Industry Executive with Welsh, Carson, Anderson & Stowe (“WCAS”) focusing on healthcare investments since November 2008.
 He was previously the Chief Executive Officer of Inner Pulse, a privately held medical device company, from September 2005 to July 2008.
 Before joining InnerPulse, he was the Chief Executive Officer of Closure Medical Corporation, a publicly traded global leader in the development and manufacture of biomaterial-based medical adhesives, from 2002 until its acquisition by Johnson & Johnson in 2005.
 He began his industry career at Medtronic, Inc., or Medtronic, where he was employed from 1976 to 2002.
 His executive assignments at Medtronic included Vice President of U.S. Marketing, and later in his career, the worldwide responsibility for three different operating divisions as the Vice President and General Manager.
-Mr. Pelak is also the Chairman of Valeritas, Inc. and serves on the board of directors of the Spectranetics Corporation, Vertos Medical, Inc. and Mardil, Inc. Mr. Pelak holds a B.S. from the Pennsylvania State University.
-Mr. Pelak was selected to serve as a director because of his affiliation with WCAS, his experience as an executive in the healthcare industry, his significant experience working with companies controlled by private equity sponsors, particularly in the healthcare industry, his experience with healthcare investing and his extensive financial background.
+Mr. Pelak serves on the board of directors of the Spectranetics Corporation, Vertos Medical, Inc. and Mardil, Inc. Mr. Pelak holds a B.S. from the Pennsylvania State University.
+Mr. Pelak was selected to serve as a director because of his experience as an executive in the healthcare industry and his many years of experience with both public and private company board of directors.

-Paul B. Queally has served as a member of our Board of Directors and Chairman of our Compensation Committee since 2010.
-Mr. Queally is Co-President of WCAS and a member of its Executive Committee and Management Committee, with a focus on investments in the healthcare industry.
+Paul B. Queally, has served as a member of our Board of Directors since 2010 and is Chairman of our Compensation Committee and a member of our Nominating and Corporate Governance Committee.
+In December 2016, Mr. Queally became a General Partner of WCAS and co-chair of its Investment Committee.
+Prior to December 2016, Mr. Queally was Co-President of WCAS and a member of its Executive Committee and Management Committee, with a focus on investments in the healthcare industry.
 Prior to joining WCAS in 1996, Mr. Queally was a general partner at the Sprout Group, which was the private equity arm of Donaldson, Lufkin & Jenrette Securities Corporation.
-Mr. Queally has been a board member of USPI, Concentra Managed Care, Inc., MedCath Inc., LabOne, Springstone and several other private companies.
+Mr. Queally is a board member of USPI and Aptuit, Inc. Mr. Queally also serves as Chairman of the compensation committee of USPI.
 Mr. Queally holds a B.A. from the University of Richmond, where he is a member of the Board of Trustees, and an M.B.A. from Columbia University.
 Mr. Queally was selected to serve as a director because of his affiliation with WCAS, his significant experience working with companies controlled by private equity sponsors, particularly in the healthcare industry, his experience with healthcare investing and his extensive financial background.

-Sean M. Traynor has served as a member of our Board of Directors since 2010.
-Mr. Traynor currently serves as a member on the Board of Directors of Universal American Financial Corporation.
+Sean M. Traynor, has served as a member of our Board of Directors since 2010.
+Mr. Traynor currently serves as a member on the board of directors of National Dentex and Innovase.
+Mr. Traynor also serves on the compensation committee for National Dentex.
+Previously, Mr. Traynor served as a member of the board of directors of Universal American Financial Corporation until June 2016.
 Since 1999, Mr. Traynor has been an investment professional at WCAS, and is currently a general partner, where he focuses on investments in the healthcare industry.
-Prior to joining WCAS, Mr. Traynor worked from 1994 to 1996 in the healthcare and financial services investment banking groups at BT Alex Brown.
+Prior to joining WCAS, Mr. Traynor worked from 1996 to 1999 in the healthcare and financial services investment banking groups at BT Alex Brown.
 From 1991 to 1994 Mr. Traynor served as an associate and senior associate with Coopers & Lybrand LLP (now PwC).
 Mr. Traynor holds a B.S. from Villanova University and an M.B.A. with distinction from the Wharton School of Business.
 Mr. Traynor was selected to serve as a director because of his affiliation with WCAS, his significant experience working with companies controlled by private equity sponsors, particularly in the healthcare industry, his experience with healthcare investing and his extensive financial background.

-Carlos A. Ferrer has served as a member of our Board of Directors since September 2010.
-Mr. Ferrer is a founding member of Ferrer Freeman & Company, LLC.
-Prior to co-founding FFC in 1995, Mr. Ferrer spent 17 years at The First Boston Corporation and its successor, Credit Suisse First Boston, where he started their health care investment banking group.
-He has served on the Board of Directors of many FFC portfolio companies and currently participates as Director on the Boards of AgaMatrix, Inc., Arcadia Healthcare Solutions LLC, Ardent Health Services, LLC, Ancillary Advantage, Inc., Medical Depot, Inc. and Reliant Renal Care, Inc., and is a Trustee of the Cancer Research Institute.
+Carlos A. Ferrer, has served as a member of our Board of Directors since September 2010 and is a member of our Audit Committee and our Compliance Committee.
+Mr. Ferrer is a partner at Peloton Equity and Ferrer Freeman & Company, LLC (“FFC”), of which he is also a founding member.
+Prior to co-founding FFC in 1995, Mr. Ferrer was a Managing Director at Credit Suisse First Boston from 1989 through 1995, where he was responsible for the firm’s investment banking activities in the healthcare industry.
+He has served on the board of directors of many FFC portfolio companies and currently participates as director on the boards of AgaMatrix, Inc., Arcadia Solutions and Health Plan One.
 He graduated from Princeton University in 1976.
 Mr. Ferrer was selected to serve as a director because of his affiliation with FFC, his experience with healthcare investing and his extensive financial background.

 Michael A. Turpin has served on our Board of Directors since 2015 and is also a member of our Audit Committee.
 Mr. Turpin is the Executive Vice President, Employee Benefits for USI Insurance Services, a U.S.-based employee benefits and risk management brokerage and consulting company.
 Prior to joining USI Insurance Services in 2008, Mr. Turpin was the Northeast Regional CEO and U.S. President of Key Accounts at United Healthcare, as well as a Worldwide Partner/Managing Director with Marsh & McLennan.
 Mr. Turpin holds a B.A. from Claremont McKenna College.
 Mr. Turpin was selected to serve as a director because of his experience as an executive in the healthcare industry and his employee benefits, healthcare insurance and consulting knowledge.